Nelson-AM/Nelson-AM.github.io/now.md

 ## What I'm Doing Now

-*This page has been updated on: 14-04-2019.*
+*This page has been updated on: 02-02-2020.*

 I'm based in Amsterdam, sharing a flat with my partner and two cats.
 By day, I'm a software developer.

-Beside my day-job, my priorities are:
+Beside my day-job, my priorities are (in no particular order):

-* physical health: running regularly and working out a good bodyweight routine;
 * organising my physical and digital spaces;
 * improving my house through small renovations;
+* physical health;
 * organising PyData Amsterdam meetups and conference.